irskep/irskep.github.com/content/pages/pyglettutorial.md

             player_lives.append(new_sprite)
         return player_lives

 The player icon is 50x50 pixels, so half that size will be 25x25.
 We want to put a little bit of space between each icon, so we create them at 30-pixel intervals starting from the right side of the screen and moving to the left.
-Note that like the asteroids() function, player_lives() takes a batch argument.
-A None value specifies no batch.
+Note that like the `asteroids()` function, `player_lives()` takes a `batch` argument.
+A `None` value specifies no batch.

 ## Making things move

 The game would be pretty boring if nothing on the screen ever moved.
 To achieve motion, we'll need to write our own set of classes to handle frame-by-frame movement calculations.
-We'll also need to write a Player class to respond to keyboard input.
+We'll also need to write a `Player` class to respond to keyboard input.

 ### Creating the basic motion class

-Since every visible object is represented by at least one Sprite, we may as well make our basic motion class a subclass of pyglet.sprite.Sprite.
-Another approach would be to have our class inherit from object and have a sprite attribute, but I find that simply subclassing Sprite provides more convenient notation.
+Since every visible object is represented by at least one `Sprite`, we may as well make our basic motion class a subclass of pyglet.sprite.Sprite.
+Another approach would be to have our class inherit from `object` and have a `sprite` attribute, but I find that simply subclassing Sprite provides more convenient notation.

-Create a new game submodule called physicalobject.py and declare a PhysicalObject class.
+Create a new game submodule called `physicalobject.py` and declare a `PhysicalObject` class.
 The only new attributes we'll be adding will store the object's velocity, so the constructor will be simple.

     :::python
     class PhysicalObject(pyglet.sprite.Sprite):